ICZM Plans for Sustaining Coastal and Marine Human-ecological Networks in the Baltic Region

 Interreg Central Baltic

-SustainBaltic has developed four ICZM case plans from Estonia (2) and Finland (2), which are based on the current spatial data on ecological, land use and human activities.
-The novelty approach of SustainBaltic is on the close co-working in order to define the most crucial ICZM planning criteria to be utilised and implemented further in the Central Baltic Programme area.
+SustainBaltic developed four ICZM case plans from Estonia (2) and Finland (2), which were based on current spatial data on ecological, land use and human activities.
+The novelty of the approach of SustainBaltic centered on close co-working in order to define the most crucial ICZM planning criteria to be utilised and implemented further in the Central Baltic Programme area.